Security Risks

 Parameter Value Validation

 Parameterized queries are the cornerstone of secure database work.
-However, the values passed into them must undergo several levels of validation:
+However, the values we insert into them must undergo several levels of checks:

 Type Checking

-Ensuring the correct data type of parameters is critical—this is a necessary condition for safely using Nette Database.
-The database assumes that all input data has the correct data type corresponding to the column.
+The most important thing is to ensure the correct data type of parameters – this is a necessary condition for the safe use of Nette Database.
+The database assumes that all input data has the correct data type corresponding to the given column.

-For instance, if $name in the previous examples unexpectedly became an array instead of a string, Nette Database would attempt to insert all of its elements into the SQL query, resulting in an error.
+For example, if $name in the previous examples were unexpectedly an array instead of a string, Nette Database would try to insert all its elements into the SQL query, leading to an error.
 Therefore, never use unvalidated data from $_GET, $_POST, or $_COOKIE directly in database queries.

 Format Validation

-The second level checks the format of the data—for example, ensuring strings are UTF-8 encoded and their length matches the column definition, or verifying that numerical values fall within the allowable range for the column's data type.
+At the second level, we check the format of the data – for example, whether strings are in UTF-8 encoding and their length corresponds to the column definition, or whether numerical values are within the allowed range for the given column data type.

-At this level, you can partially rely on the database itself—many databases reject invalid data.
-However, behavior may vary: some may truncate long strings silently, or clip numbers that are out of range.
+For this level of validation, we can partially rely on the database itself – many databases will reject invalid data.
+However, behavior can vary; some might silently truncate long strings or clip numbers outside the range.

 Domain-Specific Validation

 The third level involves logical checks specific to your application.
-For example, verifying that values from select boxes match available options, that numbers fall within an expected range (e.g., age 0–150 years), or that relationships between values make sense.
+For example, verifying that values from select boxes match the offered options, that numbers are within the expected range (e.g., age 0–150 years), or that mutual dependencies between values make sense.

-• Use Nette Forms, which automatically handle proper validation of all inputs.
+• Use Nette Forms, which automatically ensure proper validation of all inputs.

-• Use Presenters and declare parameter data types in action*() and render*() methods.
+• Use Presenters and specify data types for parameters in action*() and render*() methods.

-• Or implement a custom validation layer using standard PHP tools like filter_var().
+• Or implement your own validation layer using standard PHP tools like filter_var().

 Safe Work with Columns

-In the previous section, we covered how to properly validate parameter values.
-However, when using arrays in SQL queries, equal attention must be paid to their keys.
+In the previous section, we showed how to properly validate parameter values.
+However, when using arrays in SQL queries, we must pay equal attention to their keys.

-// ❌ DANGEROUS CODE - array keys are not sanitized
+// ❌ DANGEROUS CODE - keys in the array are not sanitized

 $database->query('INSERT INTO users', $_POST);

-For INSERT and UPDATE commands, this is a major security flaw – an attacker can insert or modify any column in the database.
-They could, for example, set is_admin = 1 or insert arbitrary data into sensitive columns (known as Mass Assignment Vulnerability).
+For INSERT and UPDATE commands, this is a critical security flaw – an attacker can insert or modify any column in the database.
+They could, for example, set is_admin = 1 or insert arbitrary data into sensitive columns (the so-called Mass Assignment Vulnerability).

-In WHERE conditions, it's even more dangerous because they can contain operators:
+In WHERE conditions, it is even more dangerous because they can contain operators:

-// ❌ DANGEROUS CODE - array keys are not sanitized
+// ❌ DANGEROUS CODE - keys in the array are not sanitized

 $_POST['salary >'] = 100000;